Takeaways from Trump's Supreme Court win on procedural grounds: His legal peril is just starting

 Trump’s trial on those charges was originally scheduled to begin Monday, but has been postponed because of the battle over his immunity challenge.
 The high court taking up his appeal in late April raises the possibility that trial won’t conclude until after the presidential election.

-That has put the court in the middle of the nation’s partisan divide, and the justices’ discomfort with that came through in a brief, but remarkable, concurring opinion by Justice Amy Coney Barrett.
+The justices’ discomfort over being put in the middle of the nation’s partisan divide came through in a brief, but notable, concurring opinion by Justice Amy Coney Barrett.

 Though one of the court’s conservatives, she didn’t agree with the majority’s ruling that Congress can only enforce Section 3 through legislation.
 But she didn’t want to sign onto the liberals’ dissent, either, instead warning against focusing too much on partisan divisions.